tamari92/kf2-tournament/guidelines.md

 2. The current **Score** of the match, including all Bonuses
 3. A full readout of the team’s **condition**.

 As with the Player Interface, the **Match Timer** on the Spectator Interface shows the current total time elapsed for the match, not including any time spent in the Lobby.
-The Max Time is visible as well.
+The PENALTY Time is visible as well.

 The Score shown in **2)** reflects the total number of Points the team has earned thus far for the match as well as a complete breakdown of the state of the team’s Bonus Point pools.
 The values shown update in real time.